gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Shaper Leaf's house smelled like old sweaters and fresh cabbage and mystery, and if Maddy closed her eyes she could almost imagine that her father was there with her.
-The old turtle was snoring in his battered old rocking chair when they arrived, so they placed their books quietly on the table beside him and picked two more each from the shelves behind him.
+The old tortoise was snoring in his battered old rocking chair when they arrived, so they placed their books quietly on the table beside him and picked two more each from the shelves behind him.
 Maddy glowered at Gumption when he pointed at the top shelf